iamciphered/Kripke/README.md

 ## Features
 ✅ Supports AES encryption in **EAX, CBC, CTR, and GCM** modes
-✅ File-based encryption and decryption for secure data storage
+✅ File-based encryption and decryption for secure data storage and exchange
 ✅ Auto-detection mode to attempt decryption across all AES modes
-✅ Secure key handling and padded encryption for necessary modes
 ✅ Built-in CLI interface for smooth interaction

 ## Installation on Kali Linux